Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are being deployed in increasingly critical applications, yet their internal decision-making processes remain disturbingly opaque.
-While capable of generating complex, step-by-step rationales through methods like Chain-of-Thought (CoT) prompting \citep{wei2022chain, kojima2022large, nye2021show} and more advanced deliberation strategies \citep{yao2023tree}, a particularly acute problem is the crisis of unfaithful reasoning: an LLM may produce a correct answer accompanied by a plausible-looking chain of thought, yet the rationale itself is a fabrication, disconnected from the model's true ``computation" \citep{lanham2023measuring, turpin2023language}.
-This behavior, where models learn to rationalize post-hoc rather than reason genuinely, poses a fundamental threat to their trustworthiness.
-For LLMs to be reliable partners in science, medicine, and engineering, the reasoning they present must be the reasoning they use.

-This disconnect arises from the dominant training paradigm of outcome supervision, where models are optimized exclusively for final-answer accuracy \citep{cobbe2021gsm8k}.
-This objective function incentivizes models to exploit spurious correlations and statistical shortcuts in the data \citep{meng2022locating}, completely bypassing the intermediate reasoning steps.
-Recent studies confirm this troubling behavior, showing that larger, more capable models are particularly adept at ignoring their own generated explanations, feigning a structured thought process while relying on shallow heuristics \citep{turpin2023language}.

-This paper confronts the challenge of instilling faithfulness within \textbf{structured reasoning domains}—tasks such as mathematics, formal logic, and planning, where the validity of an argument is governed by well-defined operators and rules.
-In these domains, the notion of a ``correct" reasoning step is unambiguous.
-We introduce \textbf{Counterfactual Sensitivity Regularization (CSR)}, a training objective that enforces a strong dependence between a model's reasoning trace and its final output.
-Our approach is motivated by principles of causal intervention \citep{pearl2009causality}, using targeted perturbations as a practical and highly effective heuristic to train for more robust and faithful reasoning.
+Large Language Models (LLMs) \citep{brown2020language} often generate correct answers while relying on flawed reasoning traces—a consequence of training objectives that reward only final-answer correctness \citep{cobbe2021gsm8k, lanham2023measuring, turpin2023language}.
+While chain-of-thought prompting \citep{wei2022chain, kojima2022large} and self-consistency \citep{wang2022self} improve reasoning capabilities, this unfaithful reasoning, where models produce plausible rationales disconnected from their actual computation \citep{saparov2022language}, limits trustworthiness in high-stakes domains.

-The core principle of CSR is simple: a model that truly relies on its reasoning should change its answer when that reasoning is broken.
-During each training step, CSR generates a reasoning trace and then creates a minimally perturbed counterfactual trace by swapping a single, critical operator (e.g., changing `+' to `-' in a mathematical proof).
-A regularization loss then penalizes the model if its prediction remains unchanged in the face of this logical inconsistency, thereby forcing it to become sensitive to the integrity of its intermediate steps.
-The entire process is automated and computationally efficient, with our optimized implementation adding only 8.7\% training overhead.
+We introduce \textbf{Counterfactual Sensitivity Regularization (CSR)}, a training paradigm that enforces causal consistency between reasoning traces and outputs through operator-level interventions.
+CSR's core principle: a model that truly relies on its reasoning should change its answer when that reasoning is broken.
+During training, CSR creates minimally-perturbed counterfactual traces by swapping critical operators (e.g., `+' to `-'), then penalizes the model if predictions remain unchanged.
+Our efficient implementation adds only $\sim$9\% training overhead.